 - Type of residence – private or semi-private; studio, one-bedroom or two-bedroom

 - Second resident fee – may apply if your spouse is moving in with you

 - Private transportation

 Keep in mind that communities price differently.
 Some may offer all-inclusive pricing and some may offer an a la carte menu giving you the flexibility to choose only the amenities and services most important to you.

 The Value of Senior Living

 Aging in place may seem like the less expensive option initially but have you considered the total cost of living at home?
 For a true apples to apples comparison of monthly expenses you must go beyond your mortgage or rent to include the cost of food, utilities, home maintenance, property taxes, insurance and entertainment as those are included in senior living.
 Then factor in the high cost of at-home care and/or modifications to make your home more accessible and you may find senior living is actually less expensive!

 Aside from the cost, also consider the value of the positive impact on your quality of life with all the social and enrichment opportunities in senior living.
 Isolation and depression are common among seniors living at home, particularly when living alone, and can negatively impact your overall health and well-being.

 Not to mention the peace of mind of a worry-free lifestyle with no unexpected expenses, no chores or maintenance and an environment designed specifically for seniors with safety features as standard.

-For more information on choosing a senior living community, check out our Family Decision Guide!
+For more information on how to pay for long term care, check out our Senior Funding Guide!